-Shrimp is delicious hot or cold, as a hors d'oeuvre, appetizer or main dish (by itself or with meat, poultry, vegetables or pasta dishes).
-It is used in soups, sauces, stuffing and salads.
-Shrimp can replace other crustaceans in most recipes.
-In Southeast Asian cuisine, fermented shrimp, in paste or powder form, is used as a seasoning.
+Shrimp can be used in soups, sauces, stuffings, and salads, often substituting for other crustaceans in recipes.
+In Southeast Asian cuisine, fermented shrimp in paste or powder form is utilized as a seasoning.

-Serve them simply with mayonnaise or wedges of lemon and brown bread and butter, or use them in salad or prawn cocktail.
+Serve shrimp simply with mayonnaise, lemon wedges, brown bread, and butter, or incorporate them into salads or prawn cocktails.

-If you do cook them, use them in a dish such as a pasta sauce where they need only be heated through.
+If you choose to cook shrimp, consider using them in dishes like pasta sauces, where they only need to be heated through.

-They add extra flavor and texture to other fish dishes, such as fish pies, terrines, and flans and combine well with other shellfish.
+Shrimp can complement other seafood dishes, such as fish pies, terrines, flans, and pair well with other shellfish.

-Small prawns and shrimp make an excellent filling for omelet, bouchees and tartlets.
+Small prawns and shrimp are ideal fillings for omelets, bouchees, and tartlets.

-Red prawn can be boiled briefly in salt water or a court bouillon and are delicious grilled (broiled), barbequed or deep-fried in batter.
+Red prawns can be briefly boiled in saltwater or court bouillon and are delicious grilled, barbecued, or deep-fried in batter.

-Combined with squid and other fish, deep fried prawns are an essential ingredient of an Italian fritto misto.
+When combined with squid and other fish, deep-fried prawns are essential in Italian fritto misto.

-Briefly fried in butter and olive oil they make a superb arm salad combined with scallops.
+Briefly frying prawns in butter and olive oil makes a superb warm salad when combined with scallops.

-Both prawns and shrimp may be used for making sauces to serve with fish.
-The classic sauce crevette a l'anglaise is based on a rich butter sauce to which anchovy essence, cooked, peeled or added, while adding shrimp butter to a creamy, cider flavored sauce will turn any plainly cooked fish into a feast.
+Both prawns and shrimp can be used to make sauces to accompany fish dishes.
+A classic sauce crevette a l'anglaise is a rich butter sauce with added cooked, peeled shrimp.
+Adding shrimp butter to a creamy, cider-flavored sauce can elevate any plain fish dish.

-Shrimp paste is a fermented condiment commonly used in curries, sauces, and sambal in many Southeast Asian cuisines.
+Shrimp paste, a fermented condiment, is commonly used in curries, sauces, and sambal in various Southeast Asian cuisines.

-Many allergic reactions to seafood are mild and cause hives (urticaria), tingling of the throat and mouth, swelling (angioedema) and/or gut reactions (vomiting, diarrhea).
-(Medical disclaimer).
+Most allergic responses to seafood are characterized by mild symptoms such as hives (urticaria), tingling sensations in the throat and mouth, swelling (angioedema), and gastrointestinal reactions like vomiting and diarrhea.